Overview: Like games? Board games make great gifts. If you’re looking for gifts for boys, look no further. Here are our all-time family favorites!

 Clue – Here’s another one of my childhood favorites.
 If you haven’t tried playing this with your kids, be sure to give it a try.
 Super fun!
 I’m always Mrs. White.

 Pit – This game is loud and fun and exciting.
 It’s a fun, hands-on way to teach your kids about being on the stock market exchange floor.
 This is a great game to play with energetic boys!

 Phase 10 is a very simple and fun game that is accessible for the whole family.
 I enjoy playing this game when I don’t want to have to think too hard to come up with a strategy but just want to relax and have fun.

-Bonkers – You may not have heard of this game before since they aren’t making it anymore… but it looks like you can get it at a good price from vintage game dealers.
+Bonkers – You may not have heard of this game before since they weren’t making it for a while – but it’s back in print!
 This game is hilarious.
-It starts out a little bit slowly but within a very short time, it becomes fast paced and hilarious.
+It starts out a little bit slowly but within a very short time, it becomes fast-paced and hilarious.
 Even young kids can play this game.
 Get ready to laugh as you’re moving back and forth on the board and racking up points!

 Question: If your boys have any other games that they love, I’d love to hear about them.
 Please leave a comment below.

 And be sure to check out the other great gift guides from my fellow iHomeschool Network bloggers!